jaydanurwin/sanity-link-in-bio/README.md

 # Sanity Links Page

-This is a repo using Sanity to create and manage the data for a custom links page for social media like Instagram (ex. bio.link, linktree, etc.)
+This is a repo using Sanity to create and manage the data for a custom links page for social media profiles you'll often see in Instagram (ex. bio.link, linktree, etc.)

 ## Features